 Brianna Foraker, MA

-A Lead Preschool Teacher at the Kent State University Child Development Center has a love for outdoor exploration and mixed media artistic expression.
+A Lead Toddler Teacher at the Kent State University Child Development Center has a love for outdoor exploration and mixed media artistic expression.
 Brianna has a Master's degree in Early Childhood Education and she believes that the process of investigating a wide range of open-ended materials with young children is central in her role as a teacher.
 Being with children as they discover and create is her greatest joy.

 Jenny Lampe, MA